Lakinator/Polynomial-Division/README.md

   ```Java
   import Polynomdivision.PolynomMain;
   ```
- #### After that you can call 4 static methods with this library:
+ #### After that you can call 3 static methods with this library:
   - *PolynomMain.getVersion()* returns the library version:

     ```Java
     System.out.println("Library Version: " + PolynomMain.getVersion());
     ```
-  - *PolynomMain.validateInput(String... input)* checks if the given Strings are valid Polynoms and returns an Integer:
+  - *PolynomMain.validateInput(String... input)* checks if the given strings are valid polynoms and returns an integer:

     ```Java
     String polynom1 = "3x^2-4x+2";